cesaralba/CAPcore-python/README.md

 ## How to use it

-Add the following line to your requirements:
+Add the following line to your requirements file:

 ~~~
 git+https://github.com/cesaralba/CAPcore-python@develop